sareaken/oahu-coastal-access-gis/README.md

 **Sarah E.**
 M.S.
 CyberGIS & Geospatial Data Science (in progress)
-Data Analyst and aspiring GIS/Remote Sensing professional
+Data Analyst with a focus on GIS, spatial analysis, and environmental data science